chesedo/jQuery-liveVal/README.md

 range(<"min"><,"max">) | Check that input is numbers between a min and/or max range length(<"min"><,"max">) | Check that input is between a min and/or max characters long

-### Checks with extra parameters
+### Checks with extra parameters and multiple checks
-The extra parameters for checks should be enclosed in round brackets and be given as an object list - `"parameter": value`.
+The extra parameters for checks should be be given as an object list - `"parameter": value`.
 It is important that the key be in double quotes.

+To run multiple check separate them with a comma or create your own check that uses both.

 #### Adding your own checkers
 Others can easily be added to `$.fn.validator.checks.(newCheck)`.
 Example of the `noDigits` check